 Is This the Best Backpack EVER???

-Osprey Aether
+Aether Backpack

-We’ve tested countless backpacks over the years, but there’s one that still stands the test of time: the backpacker-approved Osprey Aether.
+We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.

-Want more deetz on why it’s so damn perfect?
+Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!

 View on Osprey View on REI

-Abbey Court Dublin
+Abbey Court in Dublin City, a quirky design.

 The dorms at this hostel are pretty simple, no pod beds here.
 Some of the rooms also aren’t very spacious, but that’s no big deal.
 It certainly doesn’t stop the rave reviews pouring in from happy hostel-goers!